SanskarPiya/Egg-Timer/readme.md

 ## 🔗 Live Link

-You can view the static frontend here: 👉 [Egg Timer - GitHub Pages](https:)
+You can view the static frontend here: 👉 [Egg Timer - GitHub Pages](https://sanskarpiya.github.io/Egg-Timer/).

 ## 🚀 How to Run